IKEDAKAZUKI/Entanglement-Obstruction-in-Condensed-Matter/README.md

 ## License

-A repository-wide license file is not currently included.
+This repository is released under the [MIT License](LICENSE).

+Copyright (c) 2026 Kazuki Ikeda.

+The software is provided for research, educational, and reproducibility purposes.
-Before redistribution or reuse, please add an explicit `LICENSE` file to the root directory.
-For academic use, please also cite the relevant papers listed above.
+If you use this repository in academic work, please also cite the relevant papers listed above.

 ---